briantopping/freeipa-operator/README.md

 ## Contributing

 Please feel free to engage with issues and PRs.
-It's imagined this project will reach basic maturity pretty quickly, but there's a lot of benefits that the operator pattern could bring to FreeIPA, such as managing backups, upgrades and monitoring with Prometheus.
+It's imagined this project will reach basic maturity pretty quickly (especially now that the author is back from a Summer 2019 sabbatical), but there's a lot of benefits that the operator pattern could bring to FreeIPA, such as managing backups, upgrades and monitoring with Prometheus.